Do these garage doors need to be replaced — or just repainted?

 To test whether the wood has rotted, try poking it with the tip of a screwdriver or an awl.
 If it goes in only an eighth of an inch or so, the wood is probably still sound.
 If you can poke in deeper, though, you definitely need to at least replace the bottom panel.
 “It’s dangerous,” White said.
 Overhead doors have a cable and an extension spring to help lift and lower the door.
 “All the tension is on the bottom panel,” White said, so if the wood there disintegrates, the door can suddenly give way and seriously hurt anyone nearby.
 White said his company would never assess safety just from pictures.
 The company would arrange a visit to your home, where someone could inspect the door and, if necessary, measure for a replacement panel or a whole new door.
 There is no charge for this.

 It is possible to replace just one section of a roll-up door, but the challenge with older doors is finding a matching panel.
-The wooden doors sold today tend to have raised panels, not the recessed type you have, Hopkins said.
-Plus, you need an exact size match.
+A handful of calls to garage door companies near you turned up just warnings that wooden doors sold today tend to have raised panels, not the recessed type you have.
+Plus, people warned that you would need an exact size match.
 To function correctly, the replacement needs to be the same not only in width and height, but also in thickness.
 And for visual appeal, the stiles and rails (the vertical and horizontal framing around the panels) need to match what you have now.
 Matching the species of wood or type of manufactured wood product isn’t an issue, though, because your doors are painted.

-Even though your doors have a simple frame-and-panel design, with four framed sections on each of four horizontal panels, matching panels might not be available.
-“The tooling has changed over the years, making the panels slightly larger or smaller depending on the manufacturer,” White said.
-“Also, the angle at which the panels are cut has changed in some situations.”
-The visual effect would be very noticeable — especially because you might not save all that much by going this route.
+But Chris Hopkins at C&D Doors followed up by saying he thinks your door was made by Wayne Dalton, and that led to a phone call with Chris Clark, a sales representative at Davenport & Valley Insulation in Waynesboro (540-941-7670; valleyinsulationinc.com).
+He said that, based on the pictures you sent, he thinks your door is a Wayne Dalton Model 110, which is still made today.
+The company would make a free visit to your home to measure, or you could do it yourself.

-Prices depend on location, but in the area served by the D.C.
-Overhead Door dealership, replacing the bottom panel could cost $500 to $600 per door, or $900 to $1,200 for the pair, including installation, White said.
+For warranty reasons, Wayne Dalton requires its installers to make sure wood panels are painted front and back and on all edges before they are installed, so the company could deliver the panels to your house for painting and then make another trip to install them.
+But, especially if you would hire someone to do the painting, you might save by paying Davenport & Valley Insulation to paint them in-house, because that would eliminate the cost of making an extra trip to your home.
+The company uses Sherwin-Williams paints, so you could pick out the color you want at a paint store near you and buy matching paint for the upper sections if you want to recoat those on your own.

-If you opt to replace the doors, the least expensive option is a non-insulated steel door.
-C & D charges around $900 per door, including installation, so the figure you cited is in the same ballpark.
-The D.C. dealership of Overhead Door estimated $1,400 to $1,800 for a pair of these doors.
-A pair of insulated steel doors, the most popular option, might cost $1,800 to $2,000 including installation, White said.
+Including painting, delivery and installation, Hopkins said a rough estimate would be $600 per door, but the actual price might turn out to be less, especially if you replace panels on both doors at the same time.

-Chris Shaner, who works for the Overhead Door Company of Charlottesville, which is closer to your house, said his company rarely replaces sections of older wooden doors any more, “as the small wood door manufacturers that made these old doors have gone out of business, and the larger wood door manufacturers cannot match up the stiles and rails on these older doors.”
+If you opt to replace the doors, the least-expensive option is a non-insulated steel door.
+C&D charges about $900 per door, including installation.
+The Washington dealership of Overhead Door estimated $1,400 to $1,800 for a pair of these doors.
+A pair of insulated steel doors, the most popular option, might cost $1,800 to $2,000 including installation, he said.

 More from Lifestyle: